⏳ In a hurry? Here’s your Drupal Reviews snapshot: 0.00

 If you are not fond of coding and all its technicalities and if you want to create and launch your website in the shortest time possible, Drupal content management system isn’t for you.
 There are too many nuances that you need to familiarise yourself with, and at the end of the day, almost all of it requires an extensive coding ability.

 However, Drupal may be considered highly for flexibility and technicality but not for aesthetics and conciseness.
 If you want more of the latter, we recommend using WordPress.org for a content management system.
+Remember you can use this platform for free with the hosted version wordpress.com

-For less experienced hands who want to launch a site with less hassle, you can try Wix and explore more DIY web builder software with more user-friendly drag-and-drop editors.
+For less experienced hands who want to launch a site with less hassle, you can explore more DIY web builder software with more user-friendly drag-and-drop editors.
 Not only will you create intuitive and mobile-responsive sites, but you’ll also have more time focusing on your site than learning how to weave through the software.

 However, if you want to give Drupal eCommerce a try, you can download and install the free software.
 After some time and practice, you should be able to make the most out of Drupal and develop an excellent site.